Rappetor/Sovol-SV08-Mainline/README.md

 Run it from either eMMC or SD card, you choose.<br>

-**TL;DR**: _make a backup of klipper config, remove the eMMC from the printer, write CB1 image to eMMC, change BoardEnv.txt and system.txt, put the eMMC back in the printer, install KIAUH; klipper, moonraker, and mainsail (and optional extras), create firmware(s), flash the tool head MCU and board MCU.
+**TL;DR**: _make a backup of klipper config, remove the eMMC from the printer, write CB1 image to eMMC, change BoardEnv.txt and system.cfg, put the eMMC back in the printer, install KIAUH; klipper, moonraker, and mainsail (and optional extras), create firmware(s), flash the tool head MCU and board MCU.
 DONE!_

 <br>